taliotech/django-meets-blockchain-site/docs/part-1/instructions.md

 #### ViewSet

-Next, add the viewset declaration in `django-meets-blockchain/core/views.py`
+Next, add the viewset declaration in `core/views.py` (leave the existing `import` statement and add the following code):

 ```python
 from .models import Wallet